It’s become more and more common for hypothyroid patients to experience symptoms despite having so-called “normal” labs.

-This decrease is more prominent with medications which contain T3 thyroid hormone but any and all thyroid medications will cause a decrease in the TSH.
+This decrease is more prominent with medications that contain T3 thyroid hormone but any and all thyroid medications will cause a decrease in the TSH.

 But in addition to influencing your TSH, your thyroid medication will also have an influence on the other thyroid lab metrics I’ve listed above.

 If you are taking the thyroid medication levothyroxine then this medication should be causing all of the following changes to your labs:

 - An elevation in free T4